How to Use a VPN on Firestick

 Using a VPN on your streaming device can help with privacy and may help with performance in some cases, but results vary by service, device, and network.

-2. Change Visible Location: A VPN changes the IP location services see, which may be useful for privacy or travel.
-However, streaming services may limit or block VPN traffic, so access to regional libraries is not guaranteed.
+- Change Visible Location: A VPN changes the IP location websites and apps see, which may be useful for privacy, travel, or keeping your connection consistent with your home region.
+Streaming services can still limit, detect, or block VPN traffic, so access to regional catalogues is never guaranteed.

 Method 1: Native App Store (Recommended)